 4.7 Our Designated Safeguarding Lead (DSL) will:

+Take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).

 Ensure that they receive refresher training at least every two years

 To keep their knowledge and skills up to date (for example via e-bulletins, meeting other designated safeguarding leads) at regular intervals, but at least annually, to keep up to date with any developments relevant to their role.

-Ensure that all staff who work with children undertakes appropriate training to equip them to carry out their responsibilities for safeguarding children at least every two years with regular updates at least annually which will enable them to recognise the signs and symptoms of abuse including Online abuse/Grooming, Domestic Violence and Abuse (DVA) with knowledge of what is controlling behaviours and coercive control, Child to Parent Domestic abuse, Child to child abuse, Child exploitation, Spiritual abuse, Female Genital Mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM).
+Ensure that all staff (including supply, volunteers) who work with children undertakes appropriate training to equip them to carry out their responsibilities for safeguarding children at induction and at least every two years with regular updates at least annually.
+Training will enable them to recognise the signs and symptoms of abuse including Online Safety Including abuse/Grooming, understanding expectations, applicable roles and responsibilities in relation to filtering and monitoring, Domestic Violence and Abuse (DVA) with knowledge of what is controlling behaviours and coercive control, Child to Parent Domestic abuse, Child to child abuse, Child exploitation, Spiritual abuse, Female Genital Mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM).

 Ensure that all staff understand the statutory duty to report to police when they suspect a child has had FGM carried out on a girl under 18.

 Ensure all staff understand the PREVENT Duty.

+Ensure that parents and staff are aware the school is part of Operation Encompass by providing full information around school, within parental information and on the school website

-Ensure there are effective induction in safeguarding and child protection for all adults working in the school, be they staff or volunteers, including supply agency staff which are to be undertaken no longer than 10 working days of commencement of their contract
+Ensure there are effective induction procedures around safeguarding and child protection for all adults working in the school, be they staff or volunteers, including supply agency staff which are to be undertaken no longer than 10 working days of commencement of their contract

 Make sure that concerns are raised by staff/volunteers when necessary